Firewalla Gold review: Powerful home network security in a tiny box

 - Replies on free consumer service (OpenDNS) to handle adult content/violence filtering

-The Firewalla Gold router allows easily configurable and powerful control over a home network, from resisting attacks to identifying internal device threats to blocking ads and adult sites.
+The Firewalla Gold router allows easily configurable and powerful control over a home network, from resisting attacks to identifying internal device threats to blocking ads and adults site.

 The Firewalla Gold offers home users a network filter, router, and security engine in a compact hardware case, guarding their high-speed internet connection against attacks from both outside the network as well as compromised devices inside the network.
 It also offers ad blocking, parental controls, and a Social Hour that disables social-network access for 60 minutes, to, say, spend time away from the screens.

-We reviewed the Firewalla Gold, which costs $499 when it isn't on sale, but the Firewalla Blue Plus offers all necessary features for most households for just $189.
+We reviewed the Firewalla Gold, which costs US$499 (AU$664) when it isn't on sale, but the Firewalla Blue Plus offers all necessary features for most households for just US$189 (AU$251).

 It's not a new idea to insert a hardware gateway between an internal network and the rest of the internet to inspect data and connections in real time, and make decisions about what should pass and what shouldn't, and trigger alerts about dangerous activity.
 But most devices with enough power to be useful require a network IT-tech level of knowledge or the willingness to fumble around in a hard-to-understand web-based administrative interface.